car251290/Template-Chooser/README.md

 # Template-Chooser
-Template that choose Word document.
+Templates for choose Word document display it in the work document.

 # The second experience with Add-in

-This Add-In and I made using Visual Studio and in the same language Javascript This case selected the document and display it in the Word document, To make a chooser it will be subtitle and they click the button and each of them will display templates and the user will select them, depends what type of document they are looking to display in Microsoft Word.
+This Add-In and I made using Visual Studio and in the same language Javascript This case selected the document and display it in the Word document, To make a chooser it will be subtitle and they click the button and each of them will display different templates there is a All button to display all of them in a single selection and easier the user will select them, depends what type of document they are looking to display in Microsoft Word.

-I code this function to display different subjects of templates in a list, also I code the view of the Add-in using the tools of CSS and HTML.
+I code this function to display different subjects of templates in a list, Also I code the view of the Add-in using the tools of CSS and HTML for the looking of the tempales.

 # Part of the CSS Code I use for making the display of the templates with a button and making the background